lonelynerd/gonta-bot/README.md

 # Gonta

-## A Discord bot which looks stunning, but is actually pretty dumb.
+## A Discord bot for the ones who doesn't want to smack 90 $ for MEE6.

 Discord description :
 >🇬🇧 - Be active, get roles, do more in the server.
 It's that simple.